DarinRowe/googletrans/README.md

 ### Arguments

 - text  - The text to be translated.
 - options  - The  translation options.
-If the param is string, mean the language you want to translate into.If the param is object, can set more options.
+If the param is string, mean the language you want to translate into.If the param is object, it can set more options.

 ### Options